purview-dev/dotnet-logging-source-generators/README.md

 ### BenchmarkDotNet Results

-It appears as though the interface approach is nearly always fast than the extension method approach, and certainly always faster than directly calling `ILogger`.
+It appears as though the interface approach is nearly always as fast (or faster depending on the runtime) than the extension method approach, and certainly always faster than directly calling `ILogger`.

+This project is available in the repo as the `LoggingBenchmark` project.

 ```
 BenchmarkDotNet=v0.13.1, OS=Windows 10.0.22000